-Term Definition Burial funds Burial contracts, burial insurance, burial trusts, other burial arrangements such as cash, financial accounts, or other financial instruments that are clearly designated for burial expenses and separated from any resources not related to burial.
-Burial Insurance An insurance policy with terms that do not allow the use of the proceeds for anything other than payment of the insured's burial expenses.
-NOTE If the policy has a cash surrender value to which the owner has access, it is considered life insurance and not burial insurance.
-Declarative Designation A statement signed under the penalty clause regarding fraud in which the person who owns the resource states the purpose for which the resource was set aside and the date it was set aside.
-The Burial Fund Designation (DE-157) form is used for this purpose.
-Funeral Arrangement Expenses Funeral arrangement expenses are related to preparing the body for burial and services before burial.
-This includes transporting the body, embalming, cremation, funeral or memorial services, flowers, clothing, the services of a funeral director and staff, benefit of clergy.
-NOTE These items are different than burial plot items, which are used for the deceased's remains.
-Irrevocable Burial Arrangements A burial fund with terms stating that no portion of the funds may be obtained under any circumstances except for burial expenses.
-NOTE When a funeral provider has been irrevocably named the beneficiary of an insurance policy to fund a pre- need burial contract, the policy is treated as an irrevocable burial fund if the policy's owner has no access to the policy's CSV and cannot cancel the policy.
+Burial contracts, burial insurance, burial rusts, other burial arrangements such as ash, financial accounts, or other financial astruments that are clearly designated for urial expenses and separated from any esources not related to burial.
+In insurance policy with terms that do not llow the use of the proceeds for anything ther than payment of the insured's burial xpenses.
+NOTE If the policy has a cash surrender value to which the owner has llow the use of the proceeds for anything ther than payment of the insured's burial xpenses.
+NOTE If the policy has a cash access, it is considered life insurance and not burial insurance. a statement signed under the penalty lause regarding fraud in which the person who owns the resource states the purpose or which the resource was set aside and ne date it was set aside.
+The Burial Fund Designation (DE-157) form is used for this urpose. uneral arrangement expenses are related preparing the body for burial and ervices before burial.
+This includes ransporting the body, embalming, remation, funeral or memorial services, owers, clothing, the services of a funeral irector and staff, benefit of clergy.
+NOTE These items are different than burial plot items, which are used for the deceased's remains. burial fund with terms stating that no ortion of the funds may be obtained under ny circumstances except for burial of an insurance policy to fund a pre- need burial contract, the policy is treated as an irrevocable burial fund if the policy's owner has no access to the policy's CSV and cannot cancel the policy.
 Irrevocable Burial Trust An irrevocable Burial Trust is a trust that does not fund a burial plan at a specific funeral home.
 Pre-need Burial Contract An agreement whereby the buyer pays in advance for funeral goods, services, and burial plot items that the seller agrees to furnish upon the death of the buyer or other designated individual.
 Revocable Burial Arrangement A burial fund that may be sold and some or all of the value of the contract can be used for non-burial expenses.